adamluzsi/testcase/README.md

 * I want to use [stretchr/testify](https://github.com/stretchr/testify), so assertions not necessary for me
   * or more precisely, I needed something that guaranteed to allow me the usage of that pkg

-While I liked the solutions, I felt that the way I would use them would leave out one or more point from my requirements.
+While I liked the existing solutions, I felt that the way I would use them would leave out one or more point from my requirements.
 So I ended up making a small design about how it would be great for me to test.
 I took great inspiration from [rspec](https://github.com/rspec/rspec), as I loved the time I spent working with that framework.